Gold Diggers of Broadway: Critical reception

-Preservation
+Film preservation

-A frame of film from the reprise of "Tip-toe Thru the Tulips".
+A frame of film from the reprise of "Tip-toe Thru' the Tulips with Me".

-Gold Diggers of Broadway was filmed using the Vitaphone sound-on-disc system and released on ten reels of full frame 35mm nitrate film, two-component imbibition prints by Technicolor, with accompanying Vitaphone soundtrack discs.
-The discs, including the overture, have survived, but until around 1986 nothing was believed to have survived of the prints.
+Gold Diggers of Broadway was filmed using the Vitaphone sound-on-disc system and released on eleven reels of full frame 35mm nitrate film, two-component imbibition prints by Technicolor, with accompanying Vitaphone soundtrack discs.
+The discs, including the trailer, overture, and exit music, have survived, but until around 1986 nothing was believed to have survived of the prints.
 At that time, an original print of the final reel, minus the final minute, was donated to the British Film Institute.
 It was copied to safety film and thus preserved.
 Nearly ten years later, another reel was discovered in Australia, the end of the distribution line.
-It proved to be the penultimate reel, featuring the "Tip-toe Through the Tulips" production number.
+It proved to be the penultimate reel, featuring the "Tip-toe Thru' the Tulips With Me" production number.
 It was missing a short bridging sequence.
-Only three brief fragments from earlier reels are known to survive: a few seconds from the "Song of the Gold Diggers" number, in black-and-white and with superimposed text, in the trailer for Gold Diggers of 1937; a 35mm nitrate fragment from the same number, running about twenty seconds, found included with a toy projector bought on eBay; and another 35mm nitrate fragment, also running less than a minute, from a non-musical scene featuring Lightner and Gran, which was found with fragments from another film in a small museum.
-The first three reels of this film (2463 feet or a total of 27 minutes) exist at the BFI archive in a 35mm color print.
-In addition, the BFI holds various excerpts in color.
+Only four brief fragments from earlier reels are known to survive: a few seconds from the "Song of the Gold Diggers" number, in black-and-white and with superimposed text, in the trailer for Gold Diggers of 1937; a 35mm nitrate fragment from the same number, running about twenty seconds, found included with a toy projector bought on eBay; another 35mm nitrate fragment, also running less than a minute, from a non-musical scene featuring Lightner and Gran, which was found with fragments from another film in a small museum; and a 25-second 35 mm nitrate fragment of Lightner waking up after the party, which is stored at the BFI.
+Parts of the soundtrack of the second reel were not available for listening for nearly 80 years, but the Vitaphone Soundtrack Project released it on April 17, 2025.
+The BFI holds various excerpts in color.

 Two excerpts from the film were to have been released as bonus features on the 80th Anniversary 3-Disc Deluxe Edition DVD of The Jazz Singer, but due to an error only one was included.
 The excerpt identified as "Tip-toe Through the Tulips" is actually the finale, and the excerpt identified as the finale is actually a ballet sequence from MGM's The Rogue Song, another two-color Technicolor film for which only fragments of the picture element are known to exist.
 The correct pair of excerpts can be found on the Warner Bros.
 DVD release of Gold Diggers of 1937.